Take Action for Adolescents – A Call to Action for Adolescent Health and Well-Being

 How will the Call to Action be implemented?

-Take Action for Adolescents is a Call to Action in service of our nation’s young people.
+Take Action for Adolescents is a call to action in service of our nation’s young people.
 OPA launched this effort to create awareness, deliver guidance, and inspire action among allies and partners across the U.S. OPA will share information, technical and resources to encourage policy makers, youth-serving professionals and organizations, health care and human service providers and organizations, researchers, and parents, legal representatives of young people, and caregivers around the country to customize and implement the action steps that will best benefit the adolescent populations they serve.
-OPA created the Take Action Toolkit as a resource for those who would like to work collaboratively to tailor elements of the Call to Action to fit their contexts.
+OPA created the Take Action Toolkit as a resource for those who would like to work collaboratively to tailor elements of the call to action to fit their contexts.

 Is there funding attached to this Call to Action?

 There is no funding attached to Take Action for Adolescents.
 It is intended to motivate and inspire allies and partners to adopt and implement action steps in states and communities.
-OPA will offer support, some technical assistance, and resources to help allies and partners with progress toward meeting the goals set forth in the Call to Action.
+OPA will offer support, some technical assistance, and resources to help allies and partners with progress toward meeting the goals set forth in the call to action.

 Is current grant funding dependent on participation in implementing this Call to Action?

 Participation in implementing the action steps in Take Action for Adolescents is completely voluntary.
-Whether an individual or organization implements the Call to Action does not have any bearing on whether they will receive funding for current or future grants.
+Whether an individual or organization implements the call to action does not have any bearing on whether they will receive funding for current or future grants.

 Are there any resources available to support my organization with implementing the Call to Action?